Random Source

 A uniform random vector.

-Complex uniform random variable
+Complex uniform random variable.

 If the block is configured to generate a complex scalar random variable , where .

-Alternatively, you can write as
+Alternatively, we can write as

 ,